-A map must be submitted with your proposal that shows the site specific location of your proposed fee title or conservation easement acquisition or restorations within the city, county, region, and/or state.
+Attachment B (Map) must be submitted with your proposal that shows the site specific location of your proposed fee title or conservation easement acquisition or restorations within the city, county, region, and/or state.
 The map must be legible as black and white and include a north arrow and scale.

-A parcel list must be provided with your proposal that identifies proposed fee title and conservation easement acquisitions and restorations by parcel name, estimated cost, county, ecological significance, activity description, proposed number of acres, proposed shoreline or trail miles, type of landowner, and proposed title/easement holder (if applicable).
+Attachment C (Parcel List) must be provided with your proposal that identifies proposed fee title and conservation easement acquisitions and restorations by parcel name, geographic coordinates (latitude/longitude), estimated cost, county, ecological significance, activity description, proposed number of acres, proposed shoreline miles, type of landowner, and proposed title/easement holder (if applicable).

-Additional information for acquisitions, easements, and restorations must be provided with your proposal that describes, among other things, how restoration, future management, and easement enforcement requirements will be met.
+Attachment D (Additional Information for Acquisitions, Easements, and Restorations) must be provided with your proposal that describes, among other things, how restoration, future management, and easement enforcement requirements will be met.